Polynomial basins of infinity: Models of a polynomial branched cover

 commutes.
-We let $\LM_k(X,x,\omega)$ denote the set of equivalence classes of these {\em pointed} local models.
+We let $\MM_k(X,x,\omega, C_X)$ denote the set of equivalence classes of these pointed model maps.
 As in the non-pointed case, the set can be topologized via an identification with monic and centered polynomials.
-Let $P_k(X,\omega)$ be the set of monic and centered polynomials defined in \S\ref{spaces of local models}.
+Let $\cP_k(X,\omega, C_X)$ be the set of monic and centered polynomials defined in \S\ref{spaces of local models}.
 Compare the statement of the following lemma to that of Lemma \ref{bijection}.